krHasan/Money-Manager/README.md

  - [Install](http://gluonhq.com/products/scene-builder) and setup Scene Builder (Search google how to add Scene Builder to your IDE.
 [Here](http://o7planning.org/en/10621/install-javafx-scene-builder-into-eclipse) is an example for Eclipse)

 #### Start Development
+Linux Platform:
  - Create a new JavaFX project named "Money-Manager" and delete its application package on `src`
- - Go to that folder in your workspace and initiate the git `$ git init ` with this command
+ - Go to the project folder in your workspace and initiate git `$ git init ` with this command
  - Now [clone](https://help.github.com/articles/cloning-a-repository) the "Money-Manager" repository to that folder
+ - Add `json-simple-1.1.1.jar` and `sqlite-jdbc-3.20.0.jar` as external jar file.

+Windows Platform: I found few differences between Windows platform and Linux platform.
+Some feature didn't work on Windows.
+As I develop this application on Linux so the files in repository will work on Linux.
+Windows user can download windows development files from [here](https://drive.google.com/open?id=1NZ7oglmL26dlb6bOe9LojnhtCSG85D14).
+Then follow the steps
+ - Create a new JavaFX project named "Money-Manager" and delete its application package on `src`
+ - Then copy files inside of `src` folder from your downloaded file and past them to your project `src` folder
  - Add `json-simple-1.1.1.jar` and `sqlite-jdbc-3.20.0.jar` as external jar file.

 Now you are ready to develop.
 Happy Coding !!!